NCI Drug Dictionary

 - CD19CAR-CD28zeta-4-1BB-expressing allogeneic T lymphocytes

 Allogeneic T-lymphocytes transduced with a retroviral vector expressing a chimeric antigen receptor (CAR) consisting of an anti-CD19 scFv (single chain variable fragment) coupled to the costimulatory signaling domain CD28, the signaling domain of 4-1BB (CD137), and the zeta chain of the T-cell receptor (TCR), with potential immunomodulating and antineoplastic activities.
 Upon transfusion, CD19CAR-CD28 zeta-4-1BB-expressing allogeneic T lymphocytes directs the T-lymphocytes to and induces selective toxicity in CD19-expressing tumor cells.
 CD28, a T-cell surface-associated co-stimulatory molecule, is required for T-cell activation, proliferation, and survival.
 The 4-1BB co-stimulatory molecule signaling domain enhances activation and signaling after recognition of CD19.
 Furthermore, inclusion of the 4-1BB signaling domain may increase the antitumor activity compared to the inclusion of the CD28 costimulatory domain and TCR zeta chain alone.
 CD19 antigen is a B-cell specific cell surface antigen, which is expressed in all B-cell lineage malignancies.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: allogeneic CD19.CAR/28137zeta T-lymphocytes